Struggling to cook a whole chicken? Some things are much easier to cook than others! You need to learn how to butterfly your chicken!

 Charlie's Hot Tip

-We recommend ditching the oven and using a grill or use the electric smoker (our favourite) to cook your spatchcock chicken or turkey you get beautiful browning on both sides of the bird
+We recommend ditching the oven and using a grill or use one of best electric smokers (our favorite) to cook your butterflied chicken or turkey.
+A good quality smoker will allow you to get beautiful browning on both sides of the bird

-As much as we love smoking spatchcock chicken, our favourite bird would have to be the turkey.
+As much as we love smoking spatchcock or butterflied chicken, however our favorite bird would have to be the turkey.

-Check out step by step to smoking a turkey, this one is a winner with the kids every time.
-Whats your families favourite bird?
+Check out step by step guide to smoking a turkey, This one is a winner with the kids every time.
+Whats your families favorite bird?
 Let me know down below I am always after a new recipe to try with the kids!